 UPDATE: Here’s a photo of the raspberry bed almost exactly one year after planting.
 Looking good!
 I’ll need to thin out the new growth and transplant the shoots elsewhere so it doesn’t overcrowd:

 Aug.
-UPDATE: Here are some photos of our raspberry bushes about a year and a half after planting.
+UPDATE: Here’s a photo of our raspberry bushes about a year and a half after planting.
 Really producing strong now!…

 And there you go!
 That’s all it takes to plant raspberry bushes.